About the Faculty

 Mission

-The Faculty seeks to prepare specialized cadres in veterinary medicine – capable to meet the community needs and compete locally and regionally – by offering an educational, training, technical, and research environment; specialized teaching staff; and modern curricula that take into account the balance between knowledge and skill-based dimensions in accordance with the latest recognized standards.
+Preparing specialized veterinary medicine cadres capable of meeting community needs and competing locally and regionally.
+This is achieved by offering an educational, training, technical, and research environment; specialized teaching staff; and modern curricula that balance knowledge and skill-based dimensions, all in accordance with the latest recognized standards.

 Vision

-The Faculty aspires to achieve local leadership and regional excellence in the field of veterinary sciences.
+Aspiring to achieve local leadership and regional excellence in the field of veterinary medical sciences.

 students